 Exam Components Description Time Allotted Patient Info Door Note You will have two minutes to review the patient's presenting information (including vital signs).
 2 minutes History You will obtain a focused history from the parent.
 There will be no physical exam of a child during this exam.
-The monitor will verbally announce when 2 minutes remain.
-10 minutes Post Encounter Note (PEN) You will receive a link to Learning Space to complete your PEN.
-You will NOT leave the breakout room in Zoom.
-No time remaining notification will be given.
-15 minutes Counseling Session You will counsel the parent on your findings and plan, with the bulk of your time informing the parent of the most likely diagnosis but touch on the differential.
-The monitor will verbally announce when 2 minutes remain.
-10 minutes
+You will be given a verbal announcement when 2 minutes remain.
+10 minutes Post Encounter Note (PEN) You will receive a link to Learning Space to complete your PEN No time remaining notification will be given.
+15 minutes Counseling Session You will counsel the parent on your findings and plan, with the bulk of your time informing the parent of the most likely diagnosis but touch on the 10 minutes differential.
+You will be given a verbal announcement when 2 minutes remain.